 Amelanchier laevis, commomly called Allegheny serviceberry, is a small, deciduous, usually multi-trunked understory tree or tall shrub which is native to thickets, open woods, sheltered slopes and wood margins in Eastern North America where it typically grows 15-25' (less frequently to 40') tall.
-The bark of this tree is smooth when young.
-As the tree ages, the bark develops rough long ridges and furrows.

-This plant is often multi-trunked and may possess irregular branching.
+This plant may possess irregular branching.

 Seasons of Interest: